marcelofelixassis/Data-Analysis---CartolaFC/README.md

 # Data-Analysis---CartolaFC
-Analysis of catolafc data for the years 2015/2016.
+Analysis of catolafc data of 2015/2016.